JeroenDeDauw/slides/craftmanship/highlights/draft.md

 	Dependency injection

 * Simple design is not simple
+	Effort is required to write easy to understand code

 * Yagni
 	Don't add complexity because you think you will need it